Feeding Your Pony: Nutritional Feed Requirements

 Forages And Feeds For Ponies

 Ponies of all types can benefit from Triple Crown Safe Starch Forage.
 This is a grass hay product fortified with vitamins and minerals, contains a low NSC level, and is molasses and grain-free.
 This forage is a pony’s entire diet and it eliminates the need to feed concentrates or supplements to meet vitamin and mineral requirements.
-In addition, it contains our Equimix technology found in all other Triple Crown feeds.
-This can be fed at 1-2% body weight and can be adjusted to meet your pony’s needs and body condition.
+In addition, it contains our EquiMix® digestive package found in all other Triple Crown feeds.
+This forage can be fed at 1-2% body weight and can be adjusted to meet your pony’s needs and body condition.
 Safe Starch is a great choice for ponies with metabolic issues who may have the need for a little more calories in their diet.
 This 6% fat hay can help supply the calories without having to add in any concentrates.

 Ponies that are more susceptible to equine metabolic diseases and disorders will also benefit from Triple Crown Timothy Balance Cubes.
-This is a low protein, mineral fortified forage that contains timothy hay, beet pulp and specific minerals.
+This is a low protein, mineral fortified forage cube that contains timothy hay, beet pulp and specific minerals.
 This is specifically formulated for horses and ponies with Equine Cushing’s Disease, Insulin Resistance, Laminitis, and other related conditions where a nutritious diet low in non-structural carbohydrates is recommended.
 Feed this to your pony at 1% to 2% of body weight per day as a hay replacement.
 Feed at a rate to maintain body condition along with hay.

 For the easy keeper ponies that need a top quality, basic forage, Triple Crown Grass Forage is a good choice.
 This is a quality blend of timothy and orchard grass hay that can be fed as a complete hay replacement, especially in times where good quality hay is limited.
 This can also be fed to supplement normal long stem hay.
 This can be fed at a minimum 1-1.5% of body weight if being used as a hay replacement, but can increase depending on your pony’s requirements.

 If you do need to provide a grain to your pony, Triple Crown Lite is a great pelleted concentrate for easy keepers.
 Lite helps to balance the nutritional requirements of forage-only diets, which is what your pony will be used to.
 This is a feed meant to be fed with forage and will give your pony the vitamins and minerals it needs without excessive weight gains.
 Feed 1 pound of Triple Crown Lite per 500 pounds of body weight and adjust feeding rate to maintain desired body condition.
-With miniatures you can feed just 1/4 pound per day.
+With miniature horses, you can feed just 1/4 pound per day.